Official-Codaisseur-Graduate/node-auth-server/README.md

 In this project, we will attempt to implement an OIDC (Open ID Connect) Authentication/Authorization Server.

+# Set up the server
+1. Change the DATABASE_URL, make sure that it point to the right database
+2. On the client.store.js add your ip address

 ## Plan
 In order to properly implement the server, we will have to follow a plan.